Supporting UK science

 - Populations: effective population size, population structure, landscape genetics (eg habitat fragmentation), spatial ecology

 We are also able to support various other types of studies - please contact Deborah Dawson to discuss.

 The majority of bench work is carried out by visitors, under supervision of facility staff, with training provided as appropriate.
 The service is based on a well-proven arrangement, in which researchers visit the laboratory to complete their own analyses under the supervision of someone experienced in the required technology.

 Facility staff will carry out those procedures that require a high level of training, such as the preparation of enriched microsatellite libraries or SNP-typing, and may complete some smaller projects in their entirety.

 The NERC Environmental Omics Visitor Facility is situated within the Molecular Ecology Laboratory, which is part of the Evolution, Behaviour and Genomics Group, one of University of Sheffield's eight biological research themes.
-The group is part of the Department of Animal and Plant Sciences.
+The group is part of the School of Biosciences.

 The NEOF is funded by the UK Natural Environment Research Council (NERC).

 Making state-of-the-art molecular genetics facilities and training available to the UK science community.